Updated: March 2nd 2018 | Nepal travel guides

 Within Tamang society death rituals are the most highly regarded.
 Within the tamang monastery you will see many murals depicting death or the wheel of life.

 Before you even enter the main monastery take a look to your left.
-There's squared off area with a huge near floor to roof prayer wheel inside.
+There's a squared off area with a huge near floor to roof prayer wheel inside.
 It's complete, working and even has the Omadi Padme Hum manta embossed on it.

 Remove your shoes and walk straight into the main prayer hallway.
 As the Tamang monastery is active there will probably be monks at prayer.
 Or, if you see several rows of monks opposite each other they may be in the middle of a celebratory ritual.